21

 3. What are the most important benefits of utilizing React?

-Several significant benefits of React include:
+Several key benefits of React include:

-- Learning and using React is simple.
+- Learning React is easy and intuitive.

-- React increases efficiency by utilizing Virtual DOM.
+- React improves efficiency with Virtual DOM.

-- In favor of practical tools.
+- Comes with practical tools.

 4. What are the main drawbacks of React?